linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press/Frank J. Fabozzi - Frank J. Jones - Foundations of Global Financial Markets and Institutions (the MIT Press)-the MIT Press - Part 2 (pages 501-1000).md

 will realize the six-month spot rate, but the six-month rate six months from

  now is unknown.
 Therefore, for alternative 2, the rate that will be earned

-- ver one year is not known with certainty.
+over one year is not known with certainty.
 This is illustrated in figure 16.2.

 ```
 Figure 16.2